Alaska kayaking laws consider kayaks and canoes to be “non-powered” vessels that are generally exempt from many of the

-- Kayak Operator Registration – A boat that is not equipped with mechanical propulsion is exempt from registration.
+- Kayak Operator Registration – A boat that isn’t equipped with mechanical propulsion is exempt from registration.

-- Motorized Kayak Registration – If you put an electric or gas-powered trolling motor on your kayak, then it must be registered.
+- Motorized Kayak Registration – If you mount an electric or gas-powered trolling motor on your kayak, then it must be registered.

 - Kayak Licensing – Alaska doesn’t have any licensing requirements for boaters.

-- Motorized Kayaking Age – Alaska doesn’t have any minimum age requirements for boat operators.
+- Motorized Kayaking Age – Alaska doesn’t have any minimum age requirement for boat operators.

 - Kayaking PFD LAW – Anyone under 13 years old must wear a USCG–approved PFD at all times.

-- Kayaking Lights Law – operators must proper lighting when away from the dock between sunset and sunrise and during periods of restricted visibility such as fog or heavy rain.
+- Kayaking Lights Law – Operators must display proper lighting when away from the dock between sunset and sunrise and during periods of restricted visibility.

 - Kayaking Sounding Devices – Vessels less than 39.4 feet in length are required to carry a whistle or horn.